joer123/hfdlobserver/README.md

 $ extras/install-service.sh
 ```

-It then becomes a normal service named `hfdlobserver888`.
-Following the usual pattern, there is a very minor ability to configure it via `/etc/default/hfdlobserver888`, but most items are managed through the `settings.yaml` file.
+It then becomes a normal service named `hfdlobserver`.
+Following the usual pattern, there is a very minor ability to configure it via `/etc/default/hfdlobserver`, but most items are managed through the `settings.yaml` file.

+## Upgrading from HFDLObserver888

+The original versions of HFDLObserver (as `HFDLObserver888`) use a different structure for settings.
+Additionally, this new version adds some dependencies.
+If you are using the older version and want to update (recommended!) you need to perform a couple of steps

+1. **save your original `settings.yaml` some place, just in case.**
+2. stop any current `hfdlobserver888` instances that are running on the machine.
+3. `cd` into the install directory.
+4. use `git pull` to update the code.
+5. run `extras/migrate-from-888.sh`
+6. run `./hfdlobserver.sh configure`
+7. copy `settings.yaml.new` to `settings.yaml` (if you have been using a simple setup)
+8. run `./hfdlobserver.sh` to enjoy the new code.

 ## Acknowledgements